Search

 MIM Series Part 5: Debinding

-Debinding is the fifth part of the MIM101 blog series.
-This post explains why debinding is a critical step in the MIM process.
-As explained in the previous post about molding, after the part comes out of the machine it is considered “green” and is about 20% larger than the final part.
+As explained in the previous article about molding, after the part comes out of the metal injection molding machine it is considered "green" and is about 20% larger than the final part.
 To go into the sintering phase without defects, the part needs to be debinded.
-After the debinding process is complete, the part is considered “brown”.
+After the debinding process is complete, the part is considered "brown".

 The debinding process removes the primary binding material from the molded component.
 Typically, there are steps to the debinding process, and the part goes through more than one cycle to ensure as much of the binding material is removed as possible before sintering.
 After the debinding step the part is semi-pourous, which allows the secondary binder to easily escape during sintering cycle.
 Many question why debinding is needed, but without this critical step the part would not be as sturdy.
 Debinding also prevents furnaces from clogging which can lead to added expenses on the manufacturing side.
 It also is a faster process to debind and then sinter, versus just sintering alone.
 Debinding can be done using multiple methods.
 The three most common methods are explained in detail below.